Ethinyl estradiol and norelgestromin (Transdermal)

 Tell your doctor if you have ever had any unusual or allergic reaction to ethinyl estradiol and norelgestromin or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies on the relationship of age to the effects of norelgestromin/ethinyl estradiol transdermal have not been performed in the pediatric population.
-However, pediatric-specific problems that would limit the usefulness of this medication in teenagers are not expected. ethinyl estradiol and norelgestromin may be used for birth control in teenage females but should not be used before the start of menstruation.
+Appropriate studies on the relationship of age to the effects of norelgestromin and ethinyl estradiol combination transdermal have not been performed in the pediatric population.
+However, pediatric-specific problems that would limit the usefulness of this medication in teenagers are not expected.
+Ethinyl estradiol and norelgestromin may be used for birth control in teenage females but should not be used before the start of menstruation.

-Appropriate studies on the relationship of age to the effects of norelgestromin/ethinyl estradiol transdermal have not been performed in the geriatric population. ethinyl estradiol and norelgestromin is not indicated for use in elderly women.
+Appropriate studies on the relationship of age to the effects of norelgestromin and ethinyl estradiol combination transdermal have not been performed in the geriatric population.
+Ethinyl estradiol and norelgestromin is not indicated for use in elderly women.

 Studies in women breastfeeding have demonstrated harmful infant effects.
 An alternative to this medication should be prescribed or you should stop breastfeeding while using ethinyl estradiol and norelgestromin.